-- Talk to the children before each walk about the safety rules; walk calmly, in a crocodile, holding hands.
+- Talk to the children before each walk about the safety rules; walk calmly, in a crocodile, in twos, holding hands.
 Don't mess about.

 - Talk to adult volunteers before a walk so they know to focus on the children's safety and not to chat among themselves.

 - Ideally both adults and children should wear high visibility vests.

 You do not have the power to stop traffic.
 If lots of children will need to cross the road at once, consult your local police station and see if an officer can stop the traffic for you.

 Advice for carers of children who are not yet walking

 If you are a carer or early years teacher and pushing a buggy you are not advised to also be responsible for children who are walking, as you cannot easily control a buggy with one hand and hold another child's hand with your other hand.
 If parents can supply you with front or back carriers for babies and crawlers, it's much easier for you - it means you still have two hands free for two children of walking age.
 If you are pushing a buggy, stay well away from the kerb.
 Sadly, there are cases of people falling into the road, or vehicles mounting the pavement.
 Always keep buggies well back from the edge when crossing roads.
 We have all seen parents about to cross the road with their buggy pushed in front of them and already partly on the road before it is safe to cross.
 Never do this - you are endangering the child's life.